pluralsight/guides/published/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 The logic here is fairly simple.
 We call this method when we want to move a file `obj` into folder `to`.

 We start by getting the current folder id for the current parent directory of the file.
 This is stored in the `parent_id` field of `obj`.
 We call the Folder model `find` function to obtain the folder object as a dictionary called `previous_folder`.
 After getting this object, we do two things.
 We remove the file object from the previous folder `previous_folder`, and add the file object to the new folder `to`.
 We achieve this by calling the `remove_object()` and `add_object()` methods of the Folder class.
 These methods remove the file ID from and add the file ID to the `objects` list in the Folder document, respectively.
-I will be showing what the implementation for these look like in a bit.
+I will be showing what the implementations for these look like in a bit.

 We're now done with modeling the files.
-We can carry out basic interaction on files like creation, editing, deleting from the database, and more.
+We can carry out basic interactions on files like creating, editing, deleting from the database, and more.

 Next we move on to the logic for the `Folder` model which is very similar to what we did for the files.